Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun to part shade, especially afternoon shade.

 Fertilize: Apply organic fertilizer every month from mid-February to late September on soils that are pH 6.6 (neutral) or higher.
-This plant needs an iron supplement three times a year.

 Water after becoming established: basin or flood irrigate every week or two during the growing season.
 Reduce irrigation to every three or four weeks outside the growing season.

-Mulch: Spread organic mulch under the canopy and 8" away from the trunk to reduce moisture evaporation and protect the roots from temperature extremes.
+Mulch: Spread organic mulch under the canopy and 8" (21cm) away from the trunk to reduce moisture evaporation and protect the roots from temperature extremes.

 First Three Years' Care: Young plants are tropical understory trees and need all day part to full shade, especially in hot months; they must be protected from freezes; and the soil should be watered frequently and mulched to stay moist.